MUSIC DISCOVERY – that's the theme this year. It's personal.

 The main venue is 2Lång, Andra Långgatan 30.

-Additional sessions just a minute up the street at Grunden Grand Bazar, Andra Långgatan 34 + one session, invitation only, at Pustervik, Järntorgsgatan 12.
+Additional sessions Thursday just a minute up the street at Grunden Grand Bazaar, Andra Långgatan 34 + one session at Pustervik, Järntorgsgatan 12.

 Friday 28th of November:

-Let yourself go in two days of meetings, conversations, a lot of bad ideas, some good ones — and plenty of inspiration.
+Let yourself go in two days of meeting people, conversations, lotsa bad ideas, some good ones — and plenty of inspiration.

 10.30 — DOORS @ 2LÅNG